funktionale-programmierung/bob2015/2020/robinson-burns.md

 together, they can best fulfil the business function, while meeting personal emotional needs.

-In the past few years, at five companies, I've experienced a lot of different ways of working.
-Finally, at Previse, I was part of a team that solves problems together effectively.
-Sounds simple, but it's taken a combined 80+ years of experience to get there!
+In the past few years, at five companies, I’ve experienced a lot of different ways of working.
+Finally, at Previse, I was part of a team that solved problems together effectively.
+Sounds simple, but it had taken them a combined 80+ years of expertise to get there!

-My engineering team at Previse identified a methodology that guides our collaboration.
-Every day we engaged in the process of evolving it and embodying continuous learning.
+The engineering team at Previse identified a methodology that guided their collaboration.
+Every day they engaged in the process of evolving it and embodying continuous learning.

 This talk is about better ways of working together.
 It's worth